 Mission, Vision, & Our Promise to You

-Early diagnosis and optimal care with dignity for people affected by IC/BPS…
+Ensure efficient diagnosis and optimal care for people affected by IC/BPS through advocacy, education, and community.

 Mission, Vision, and Our Promise to You!